-True Knowledge or the Knowledge of Truth (ਸਚ ਦਾ ਗਿਆਨ) enables one to percieve the Aatmaa (Niraakaar-ਨਿਰਾਕਾਰ), and not notice the gross body.
-That is, when such a Gurmukh (or a Brahm Giaanee) sees somebody, he only percieves his Aatmaa, and he does not take notice of that person’s external appearance or his body.
+True Knowledge or the Knowledge of Truth (ਸਚ ਦਾ ਗਿਆਨ) enables one to perceive the Aatmaa (Niraakaar-ਨਿਰਾਕਾਰ), and not notice the gross body.
+That is, when such a Gurmukh (or a Brahm Giaanee) sees somebody, he only perceives his Aatmaa, and he does not take notice of that person’s external appearance or his body.

-In other words, if he percieves the external appearance of a person instead of the Aatmaa, then that person is not established in the Knowledge of Truth (ਸਚ ਦਾ ਗਿਆਨ).
-Which means that person is simply a Manmukh (self-willed, who, because of his attached to the gross body only percieves the body, not the Aatmaa…).
-Remember that the Gurbani divide people in two groups only – Gurmukh and Manmukhs.
-If one is not a Gurmukh, then he is a Manmukh.
+In other words, if he perceives the external appearance of a person instead of the Aatmaa, then that person is not established in the Knowledge of Truth (ਸਚ ਦਾ ਗਿਆਨ).
+Which means that person is simply a Manmukh (self-willed, who, because of his mind attached to the gross body only perceives the body, not the Aatmaa…).
+Remember that the Gurbani talks about two mentality-groups only: Gurmukh and Manmukhs.
+If one does not have a Gurmukh mentality, then he is a Manmukh.

 How the person of the True Knowledge is able to see the Aatmaa in all?
 According to the Gurbani, when the Gur-Giaan abides in the mind, then God is naturally seen in all.